Granix; Neupogen; Nivestym; Zarxio

 - Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for getting rid of it.
 Talk with a doctor or pharmacist if you have any questions.

-- Do not switch between different brands of this drug without first talking with the doctor.
+- Do not switch between different brands or forms of this drug without first talking with the doctor.

 - It may be given into a vein by a doctor or other healthcare provider.